Théo van Rysselberghe: Later years

+During the summer of 1907 he visited the island of Jersey, staying at Madeira Villa, in St Brelade, where he painted a variety of landscapes, seascapes, flowers and portraits, his most well-known being that of André Gide, his wife Maria and daughter Elisabeth.
+He enjoyed his stay so much that he and his family returned to the island in 1908.

 After some prospecting, touring on his bike, together with his friend Henri-Edmond Cross, of the Mediterranean coast between Hyères and Monaco, he found an interesting spot in Saint-Clair (where Cross already resided).
 His brother (and neighbour), the architect Octave van Rysselberghe, built him there a residence in 1911.
-He retired now to the Côte d'Azur and became more and more detached from the Brussels art scene.
+He then retired to the Côte d'Azur and became increasingly detached from the Brussels art scene.

 Here he continued painting, mostly landscapes of the Mediterranean coast, portraits (of his wife and daughter, and of his brother Octave).
 In 1910 he received an order for some large decorative murals and flower compositions for the residence of the family Nocard in Neuilly, France.

 From 1905 on, the female nude becomes prominent in his monumental paintings : "After the bath" (1910).
 His painting The vines in October (1912) is painted in lively colours of red, green and blue.
 One of his last works was Girl in a bath tub (1925).

 At the end of his life, he also turned to portrait sculpture, such as the Head of André Gide.

 He died in Saint-Clair, Var, France on 14 December 1926 and was buried in the cemetery of Lavandou, next to his friend and painter Henri-Edmond Cross.

 Much of the works of one of the greatest neo-impressionist painters still remain in private collections.
 They can only rarely be seen.
 One recent occasion was the retrospective Théo van Rysselberghe in Brussels and later in The Hague between February and September 2006.
 In November 2005, his work Port Cette (1892) fetched a record 2.6m € at an auction in New York.